pandapog123/How-to-create-charts-in-svelte-and-chart.js/README.md

-# How to create a whatsapp clone using svelte and pocketbase
+# How to create charts in svelte and chart.js

 ## Steps to duplicate